Idukki

 Accessibility in shoppable video

-Accessibility tends to be treated as a box ticked under legal pressure.
-That framing misses the point.
-An accessible shoppable video reaches more shoppers, and almost every accessibility choice (captions, contrast, predictable controls) improves the experience for everyone, not only for the people who depend on it.
+Accessibility usually shows up as a box ticked under legal pressure, which sells the whole thing short.
+An accessible shoppable video reaches more shoppers, and almost every accessibility choice (captions, contrast, predictable controls) makes the experience better for everyone, not only for the people who strictly need it.

 • Audience: a meaningful share of shoppers are deaf or hard of hearing, have low vision, or use a keyboard or assistive technology.